shweta-raj12/Basic-C-/README.md

     std::cout << "Hello, World!" << std::endl;
     return 0;
 }
+EXPLANATION OF THE STRUCTURE OF C LANGUAGE BASIC SYNTAX

 • #include <iostream>: This header file library enables input/output operations.
 • int main(): This is the main function where the program's execution begins.